GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-19.md

 than `com.google.i18n.Localization`; for example, `com.google.foo:i18n-charactersets`.
 It is also acceptable to publish classes from both `com.google.i18n` and `com.google.i18n.charactersets` under the same group ID and artifact ID.
-Similarly, it is fine to publish completely different packages such as `com.google.foo` and `org.example.bar` under the same group ID and artifact ID.
+Similarly, it is fine to include completely different packages such as `com.google.foo` and `org.example.bar` in the same jar with the same group ID and artifact ID.
-However, once a class from a package has been published with a certain group ID and artifact ID, no other class in that package should ever have a different group ID or artifact ID.
+However, once any class from a package has been published with a certain group ID and artifact ID, no other class in that package should ever have a different group ID or artifact ID.